fredjo89/UiO-Thesis-Code/README.md

 In the folder "models" are the implemented models explored.

 In the folder "node_features" are the notebooks used to create the additional graph-features for the nodes.

+The python-file graph_preprocessing contains functions to prepross the input-data.
+These are used in the beginning of the train_test-script.

+The python-file helper_functions contains sone additional helper-functions used in the train_test-script, such as computing ROC-curves.